What It Means for Marketers: Why Omnichannel Drives ROI

-Creating a seamless omnichannel experience in 2025 means meeting customers wherever they are — with consistent messaging, personalization, and smooth transitions across channels.
+Creating a seamless omnichannel experience in 2026 means meeting customers wherever they are — with consistent messaging, personalisation, and smooth transitions across channels.
 This approach is no longer just “nice to have” — it’s a direct driver of revenue, loyalty, and brand equity.

 - Increase retention: Customers are 3x more likely to stay loyal to brands offering consistent cross-channel experiences